Great leaders are Kettering built

-Kettering students can earn more than $65,000 over four and a half years.
+Kettering students can earn up to $65,000 over four and a half years.
 It’s real money that is really theirs; they can use it to pay for tuition, expenses, gadgets, road trips—whatever they want.
-The average starting salary of a Kettering graduate is more than $64,000 per year.
+The average starting salary of a Kettering graduate is more than $66,000 per year.
 And Kettering ranks among the top 1% of private institutions in the United States to offer a more than $1 million return on investment, according to Affordable Colleges Online.

 Kettering students bring a wide range of interests to campus.
-With 46 states and many countries represented, there is a lot to share.
+With 34 states and 26 countries represented, there is a lot to share.
 Nearly two-thirds of students are members of fraternities or sororities.
 More than 75% participate in our competitive intramural sports.
-All freshmen live on campus, while 36% of students stay on campus the remainder of their college experience.
+All freshmen live on campus, while 40% of students stay on campus the remainder of their college experience.

 And the surrounding community has much to offer: the Flint Cultural Center—located just one and a half miles from campus—houses the Sloan Museum, Whiting Auditorium, Longway Planetarium, and the Flint Institutes of Music and Arts.
 While a sizable city, Flint also has 11,000 acres of woods, water, and trails to offer—all part of Michigan’s largest park system.
 Students can enjoy golfing, hiking, kayaking, hunting, skiing, snowmobiling, and more.